NickMom

 NickMom was an American nighttime programming block owned by Viacom Media Networks (now Paramount Media Networks).
-It aired on the Nick Jr. Channel during the watershed hours of 10:00 p.m. to 2:00 a.m.
+It aired on the Nick Jr. channel during the watershed hours of 10:00 p.m. to 2:00 a.m.
 ET, when the channel's regular audience of children would normally be sleeping.
 The block carried ad-supported comedy programming targeting an adult demographic, particularly young mothers.
 It aired from October 1, 2012 to September 28, 2015.
 When NickMom was first announced in 2011, over 30 projects were in development for the block.

 Original shows produced for NickMom included the stand-up comedy show called NickMom Night Out, the variety show Parental Discretion with Stefanie Wilder-Taylor, and the docu-comedy show Take Me to Your Mother.
 The block's highest-rated program was Instant Mom, which was ordered specifically for NickMom but also aired on Nickelodeon's main channel during the Nick at Nite block.

 At first, the timing of NickMom generated some controversy.
-As the Nick Jr. Channel only operated a single feed out of the Eastern Time Zone, the channel transitioned into its adult-oriented shows earlier than expected in other time zones.
+As Nick Jr. only operated a single feed out of the Eastern Time Zone, the channel transitioned into its adult-oriented shows earlier than expected in other time zones.
 Viacom fixed this issue in February 2013 with the launch of a second Pacific Time Zone-based feed for the channel.
 The NickMom block lasted for nearly three years, shutting down on September 28, 2015.
 The NickMom website was also closed, and the domain now redirects to the parental resources section of Nick.com.

 History

 Launch

-In 2011, Viacom announced that it would launch a new block on the Nick Jr. Channel for the 2012-13 television season known as NickMom, which would be aimed towards young mothers, as part of the company's "cradle-to-grave" strategy where viewers grow into watching other Viacom networks (from Nick Jr. to Nickelodeon, then MTV, VH1 and then to CBS and Showtime).
+In 2011, Viacom announced that it would launch a new block on Nick Jr. for the 2012-13 television season known as NickMom, which would be aimed towards young mothers, as part of the company's "cradle-to-grave" strategy where viewers grow into watching other Viacom networks (from Nick Jr. to Nickelodeon, then MTV, VH1 and then to CBS and Showtime).
 The company explained that "today's moms who grew up with Nickelodeon have a renewed relationship with us through their kids", and that the new brand would "offer a destination that is unique in today's entertainment landscape with content that taps into Nickelodeon's comedic DNA".
-Unlike the Nick Jr. Channel's main programming, which was commercial-free at the time, NickMom was to be commercially supported, having reached sponsorship deals with companies including General Mills.
+Unlike the network's then commercial-free format, NickMom was to be commercially supported, having reached sponsorship deals with companies including General Mills.
 Over 30 projects were in development for the block at the time of the announcement.